samyak1409/dev-diary/README.md

 2) Copy the bash code of `…or create a new repository on the command line`

-3) Make a local dir for the project files and open git bash there
+3) Make a local dir for the project files and open Git Bash there

 4) Paste the copied bash code whose template is the following:
 ```bash